Internship Program

 However, an employee may not be ready, willing and able to work if:

-This means employees in the industries subject to mandatory vaccination directions who have not received the vaccine (and therefore may not be allowed to attend the workplace) may not be ready, willing and/or able to meet the requirements of their role, and therefore would not be entitled to be paid wages while the directions are in force.
+This means employees in the industries subject to mandatory vaccination under legislation who have not received the vaccine (and therefore may not be allowed to attend the workplace) may not be ready, willing and/or able to meet the requirements of their role, and therefore would not be entitled to be paid wages while the directions are in force.

-Where unvaccinated employees are not subject to government mandatory vaccination directions but their employer has a vaccination policy, they also may not be ready, willing and/or able to meet the requirements of their role and therefore may not be paid wages while the policy is in place, provided that the policy is lawful and reasonable.
+Where unvaccinated employees are not subject to government mandatory vaccination legislation but their employer has a vaccination policy, they also may not be ready, willing and/or able to meet the requirements of their role and therefore may not be paid wages while the policy is in place, provided that the policy is lawful and reasonable.
 This is subject to provisions under discrimination law where the employer is obliged to make reasonable adjustments for certain people (see above).

 An employee who has been dismissed may make an unfair dismissal claim if eligible.